paytabscom/react-native-paytabs-library/README.md

 ### Pay with Alternative Payment Methods

-It becomes easy to integrate with other payment methods in your region like STCPay, OmanNet, KNet, Valu, Fawry, UnionPay, and Meeza, to serve a large sector of customers.
+It becomes easy to integrate with other payment methods in your region like STCPay, OmanNet, KNet, Valu, Fawry, UnionPay, SamsungPay, and Meeza, to serve a large sector of customers.

 1. Do the steps 1 and 2 from **Pay with Card**.